 - You could also switch to a leather halter.

-- In the summer, some horses have a tendency to lose hair on the face from sweat and bugs, cover up with a fly mask.
+- In the summer, some horses tend to lose hair on the face from sweat and bugs, cover up with a fly mask.

 Fly bonnets can help prevent rubs from the bridle.

-- Some horses do fine with a sheepskin cover, others are even more irritated by them.
-If the rub becomes open, please chat with your vet and consider letting it heal before you ride again.
+- Some horses do fine with a sheepskin girth cover, while others are even more irritated by them.
+If the rub opens, please chat with your vet and consider letting it heal before you ride again.
 This is called a gall sore, and you can read more about them here.
-I think it’s totally ok to use a girth cover and some slippery cream at the same time as double protection.
+I think it’s totally ok to use a girth cover and some slippery cream simultaneously as double protection.
 Although the laundry won’t be too much fun!

 - Hock sores can be helped with some ointment, some Elasitkon, and a hock covering.